Posted on

 b.
 The uniform includes the wearing of the official brassard on the left arm.
 The brassard is a green cloth band, 4 inches wide, with the appropriate word, “Correspondent,” “Photographer,” “Radio Commentator,” “Correspondent Chauffeur,” “Photographer Chauffeur,” “Radio News Chauffeur,” “Correspondent Messenger,” “Photographer Messenger,” or “Radio News Messenger,” in white block letters 1 /4 inches in height.
 This will be furnished by the War Department Bureau of Public Relations at the time of appointment.

 c.
-Articles of special clothing and equipment which are issued to officers and enlisted men in cold climates may be Issued to correspondents.
+Articles of special clothing and equipment which are issued to officers and enlisted men in cold climates may be issued to correspondents.
 These articles must be turned in prior to departure from the theater of operations or base command.

 d.
 Accredited correspondents will not wear civilian clothing while serving with the field force.